urdogan0000/SpringKeyclockPulsarIntegrationDemo/README.md

 # Pulsar-Keycloak-SpringBoot Integration

-This repository provides a step-by-step guide to integrating Apache Pulsar with Keycloak for authentication and authorization within a Spring Boot application.
-By following this guide, you will set up a secure messaging platform that leverages OAuth2 for managing access and identities.
+This repository provides a comprehensive guide to integrating Apache Pulsar with Keycloak for authentication and authorization in a Spring Boot application.
+By following this guide, you will establish a secure messaging platform that uses OAuth2 for managing access and identities.

 ## Table of Contents